RobertoRoos/sawIntuitiveResearchKitWiki/Software-Architecture.md

 ## 3.2.
 Robot IOs

-The class mtsRobotIO1394 is part of the [sawRobotIO1394](https://github.com/jhu-saw/sawRobotIO1394) library.
+The class `mtsRobotIO1394` is part of the [sawRobotIO1394](https://github.com/jhu-saw/sawRobotIO1394) library.
 It provides:
 * conversion to from integer from SI units
+* velocity estimation based on encoder counts and time since last change
 * actuator/joint coupling for positions and efforts
 * extra safety checks (consistency between potentiometers and encoders, compare required and measured current)
-* configuration using XML, see sawRobotIO*.xml files in sawIntuitiveResearchKit [shared directory](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/master/share/jhu-daVinci)
+* configuration using XML, see `sawRobotIO*.xml` files in sawIntuitiveResearchKit [shared directory](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/master/share/jhu-daVinci)
 * support for motors and brakes (e.g. dVRK ECM)
+* _cisstMultiTask_ interfaces

 ## 3.3.
 PID controller

-The class mtsPID is part of the [sawControllers](https://github.com/jhu-saw/sawControllers) library.
+The class `mtsPID` is part of the [sawControllers](https://github.com/jhu-saw/sawControllers) library.
 It provides:
-* a simple PID controller
+* a PID controller
 * clamp requested position within joint limits
 * check for PID tracking errors
-* configuration using XML, see sawControllersPID*.xml files in sawIntuitiveResearchKit [shared directory](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/master/share)
+* configuration using XML, see `sawControllersPID*.xml` files in sawIntuitiveResearchKit [shared directory](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/master/share)
-* cisstMultiTask interfaces
+* _cisstMultiTask_ interfaces

 ## 3.4.
 Arm classes

+All the arm classes are part of the [sawIntuitiveResearchKit](https://github.com/jhu-dvrk/sawIntuitiveResearchKit) library.
+There is a base class (`mtsIntuitiveResearchKitArm`) for:
+* powering
+* getting data from the PID and IO components
+* joint and cartesian motions
+* _cisstMultiTask_ interfaces

+Since each arm is slightly different, there are three classes derived from the base class:
+* `mtsIntuitiveResearchKitPSM`
+* `mtsIntuitiveResearchKitECM`
+* `mtsIntuitiveResearchKitMTM`

+Each of these instantiates some virtual methods to reflect each arm characteristics:
+* number of joints and actuators
+* arm specific parameters (encoders/potentiometers tolerance, PID tracking error)
+* kinematics
+* homing procedure including different states (e.g. sterile adapter and tool for PSMs)

+All arm classes currently use a text based configuration file which defines the DH parameters, see dv*.rob files in sawIntuitiveResearchKit [shared directory](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/master/share).

+Most application should communicate with the arm classes to make sure that state of the system is consistent.
+IO and PID components should be used in "read only" mode.

 ## 3.5.
 Tele-operation

+The class `mtsTeleOperation` is part of the [sawControllers](https://github.com/jhu-saw/sawControllers) library.
+It provides:
+* a naive position based tele-operation
+* API to set orientation between master and slave
+* handles operator present and clutch
+* options to lock position or orientation of slave arm
+* _cisstMultiTask_ interfaces

 ## 3.6.
 Console